-My opinion now is that publishing combined with a social network is just much more powerful than traditional publishing.
+My opinion now is that publishing on a social network is just much more powerful than traditional publishing.
 Having your own email distribution list is still the best, but publishing on a social network is second.

-In 2016, I became an early mover for LinkedIn for China / Asia content.
-This made a big difference and I finally “broke out” (to some degree).
+In 2016, I became an early mover for LinkedIn for China content.
+This made a big difference and I finally broke out (to some degree).

 Timing turned out to be a big deal.
 I was writing about China when not that many people were generating China content in English.
-And in the last year, China business has become a much bigger topic in the West.
-It is now frequently showing up on the front pages of the Wall Street Journal and the Financial Times.
-It even became a topic in the US presidential election.
+And in the last year or two, China business has become a much bigger topic around the world.
+It now shows up on the front pages of the Wall Street Journal and the Financial Times every tday.
+It even became a topic in the US presidential election for the first time.

-My conclusion is that being early in a particular subject or on a particular publishing medium is a big, big deal.
-I already had my system in place and then the wind was suddenly at my back.
+My conclusion is that being early in a particular subject or on a particular publishing medium is a very big deal.
+I already had my system in place and then suddenly the wind was at my back.
 My followers started growing much faster.
 My articles started getting a lot more reads and shares (very important).
 My China books also benefited.

 In early 2016, I re-positioned myself between China and international business.
-That helped too.
+That helped a lot.

-By early 2016, I had re-positioned my writing as “how rising Chinese consumers and competitors are impacting global markets”.
+In early 2016, I re-positioned my writing as “how rising Chinese consumers and digital China are impacting global markets”.
 This is a big, long-term economic trend.
-So I put the wind squarely at my back.

-Anyways, my years of writing frustration are finally over I think.
-The LinkedIn list was a nice surprise in that regard.
-My followers are at +310,000 today.
+Anyways, my years of writing frustration are thankfully over.
+The LinkedIn Top Voices list was a nice surprise in that regard.
+My followers are at +2.2M now.
 I have had two best-sellers and have two more books under development.
-And I have finally found two systems that do seem to work.
-I am sticking with them.
-My approach is pretty simple.
+And I have finally found two writing systems that do seem to work.
+So I am sticking with it.
+My approach now is pretty simple.

 - I publish one article per week, mostly on a social network.
 I think LinkedIn is far and away the best for business writers.
 It’s an awesome resource.

-- I publish one book per year, always with a team approach.
+- I publish one book per year, always with a two team approach (content team plus promotion team).
 I prefer short, low-cost, high-value books.

 - I repeat and repeat and repeat.
-With a system that finally works, time is now my ally.
-I am a long way from the Hong Kong bookstore.
+With a system that finally works, time is now my biggest ally.
+I am progressing one step at a time – so I just keep walking.
+And I am a long way from the Hong Kong bookstore now.

 Thanks for reading (I really do mean that) and cheers, -j